o0101/Bookmate/README.md

 Well now you can do all those things!
 So, no stress friend--unfurrough that brow, it's gonna be OK 😄

+The weird 🔦 thing about this...is that you are able to use Chrome bookmarks as a globally-synced single-tenant append-only key value multi-store, with the keys being valid URLs, and the values being the bookmark name text.
+Very interesting!
+Not that I am suggesting you do this, firstly, whether you are *not discouraged* from doing this or not is an unknown, but presumably the Sync team (if there is such a thing) would be unhappy with people using their infra for such purposes.
+But it certainly enables some interesting bookmark-related use cases.
+And if it were *not discouraged* it would most definitely enable some interesting use cases with respect to saving various forms of app data specific to a person or Profile, for various Chrome-related apps that existed outside of the Chrome Extensions WebStore and other places.

 ## Get

 ```shell